-If your baby’s struggling to latch on, or if the latch is painful, then it’s worth comsulting a lactation specialist.
+If your baby’s struggling to latch on, or if the latch is painful, then it’s worth consulting a lactation specialist.
 A lactation specialist can identify issues such as a tongue tie.
-While most are picked up in a hospital, occasionally minor tongue ties slip through the net.
+While most are picked up in hospital, occasionally minor tongue ties slip through the net.
 These can cause all sorts of bother to you both; such as reduced milk consumption, mastitis (an infection of your milk ducts) and blisters, ouch.

 How do I know when my baby is hungry?

 Before your baby starts crying for milk, there are a number of ways they’ll let you know that they’re hungry.
 These include: